HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/usecases.md

 * Increase the volume, quality, completeness, and timeliness of data submitted to the NHCS and NAMCS.
 * Reduce the burden, including cost, associated with survey participation for hospitals, ambulatory health care providers, and data source vendors.
 * Reduce NCHS’s costs associated with recruiting hospital and ambulatory health care providers, and the processing of NHCS and NAMCS data.
-* Develop a complete use case that can be supported by the Making Electronic Data More available for Research and Publich Health (MedMorph) Reference Architecture (RA) for the reporting of health care survey data from health care providers and systems to NCHS.
+* Develop a complete use case that can support the reporting of health care survey data from health care providers and systems to NCHS.

 ##### Scope of the Use Case